Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

 \subsubsection{Numerical results}

-We use again the simple example described in~\cref{sec:numex1} with the ODE growth model in~\cref{reaction} and set $\epsilon_{\text{par}}=10^{-3}$.
-Results for $P=10$ and $\delta t=0.3$ days are shown in~\cref{fig:parallel}, where the first 3 iterates are compared against a reference solution $c_s^*$, which was computed by a standard serial time stepping scheme, as in~\cref{sec:numex1}.
-We observe fast convergence towards the reference curve.
-The stopping criterion~\cref{eq:terminal} was satisfied after 4 iterations of the parareal algorithm.
+We use, again, the simple example described in~\cref{sec:numex1} with the ODE growth model in~\cref{reaction} and set $\epsilon_{\text{par}}=10^{-3}$.
+Results for $P=N_c=10$ and $\delta t=0.3$ days are shown in~\cref{fig:parallel}, where the first 3 iterates are compared against a reference solution {\reftwo $(c_s^*, \ut_s^*, \vt_f^*)$, } which was computed by a standard serial time-stepping scheme, as in~\cref{sec:numex1}.
+We observe fast convergence towards the reference curve {\reftwo in all three quantities of interest}.
+The stopping criterion in~\cref{eq:terminal} was satisfied after 4 iterations of the parareal algorithm.